Pavel-Rychetsky/Hebrew-QWERTZ-Windows-keyboard/README.md

 ## Punctuation, special accents
 I've tried to by compatible with SIL keyboard (https://www.sbl-site.org/Fonts/BiblicalHebrewSILManual.pdf) if possible
 - differences are marked with (*)
-- the alef is used just a pattern (same way the waw for holam haser)
+- the aleph is used just a pattern (same way the waw for holam haser)

 |Key   |Normal|Shift |AltGr (Ctrl+Alt)|Shift+AltGr (Ctrl+Alt)|
 |-----|-------|------|------|------|